 A Creek Connections school year begins in mid-August at the Summer Institute, where teachers visit Allegheny College for a one-day workshop.
 Equipment and background resources are supplied, and the methodology for water chemistry tests, biological sampling, and habitat assessment are reviewed.
 The institute also includes an field excursion to French Creek or other nearby stream to become familiar with the creek and water quality sampling.

 Every few weeks during the school year, students participating in Creek Connections visit their field site at their local waterway.
 Each class is provided with equipment to conduct basic water quality tests in the field and the lab.
-Water samples are taken at midstream and then analyzed to quantify 8 key water quality parameters: temperature, pH, dissolved oxygen, total dissolved solids, phosphorus, nitrogen, turbidity and alkalinity.
+Water samples are taken at midstream and then analyzed to quantify 9 key water quality parameters: temperature, pH, dissolved oxygen, total dissolved solids, conductivity, phosphorus, nitrogen, turbidity and alkalinity.
 All data is entered at the Creek Connections website and is accessible for students and the public to conduct seasonal and geographic trend analysis and to do site comparisons.

 In addition to testing the above parameters, each school designs and conducts independent projects relating to water quality, watersheds, stream ecology, or water issues (eg. coliform testing, comparison of different streams, benthic sampling, fish sampling, comparison of groundwater with stream water, history of waterway).
 Schools are provided with a budget to order equipment needed to support the independent projects.